emqx/cloud-docs/en_US/rule_engine/rule_engine_get_subscription.md

-# Get Subscription Topic Information from MySQL Using the Data Integrations
+# Get Subscription Topic Information Using the Data Integrations

-In this article, we will use the EMQX Cloud Data Integrations to get subscription relationships from MySQL.
+We will use EMQX Cloud data integration to fetch subscription relationships from cloud service resources (third-party databases or message queues) and proxy device subscriptions, which is implemented in this article using MySQL as an example.

 Before you start, you need to complete the following operations:

 - Deployments have already been created on EMQX Cloud (EMQX Cluster).
-- For professional deployment users: Please complete [Peering Connection Creation](../deployments/vpc_peering.md) first, all IPs mentioned below refer to the intranet IP of the resource.
+- For Professional Plan users: Please complete [Peering Connection Creation](../deployments/vpc_peering.md) first, all IPs mentioned below refer to the intranet IP of the resource.(Professional Plan with a [NAT gateway](../vas/nat-gateway.md) can also use public IP to connect to resources)
-- For basic deployment users: No peering connection is required, all IPs below refer to the public IP of the resource.
+- For Standard Plan users: No peering connection is required, all IPs below refer to the public IP of the resource.

 ## MySQL configuration